Renjue823/MLOps_June2021/README.md

 ### Updating the environment according to environment.yml
-I have not tried this piece of code yet, but if the environment.yml doesn't hold any packages, exclude --prune
+I have not tried this piece of code yet, but if the environment.yml doesn't have any packages after running the code, exclude --prune and run it again

 `$ conda env update --prefix ./env --file environment.yml  --prune`